Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Technical Overview

 Moreover, from Bob's perspective, the state he receives $\otimes_i \Lambda_i(\mathbb{I}/2)$ is completely uncorrelated from Alice's message $\psi$!
 Conceptually, this guarantees that our code construction is already sort of a quantum ``non-malleable code".
 However, we can in fact say something much stronger.

-What makes this construction an authentication code, instead of just a non-malleable code, is the fact that if Bob does not receive the original key then his syndrome measurement will reject with high probability.
-This follows from the fact that his received state, on average over random $s$, is the \textit{product state} $\otimes_i \Lambda_i(\mathbb{I}/2)$.
+What makes this construction a tamper detection code, instead of just a non-malleable code, is the fact that if Bob does not receive the original key then his syndrome measurement will reject with high probability.
+This follows from the fact that his received state, on average over random $s$, is the (unentangled) \textit{product state} $\otimes_i \Lambda_i(\mathbb{I}/2)$.
 However, product states should be very far from the highly entangled code-spaces of stabilizer codes.
-We leverage a lemma by \cite{Anshu2020CircuitLB} to show that the probability Bob accepts the message if the key has been tampered with is $\leq 2^{-\Omega(d^2/N_Q)}$, exponentially decaying with the distance $d$ of the stabilizer code (\Cref{claim:third-auth-not-recovered}).
+We leverage a lemma by Anshu and Nirkhe \cite{Anshu2020CircuitLB} (\cref{lemma:clb}) to show that the probability Bob's syndrome measurement accepts (that is, outputs syndrome 0), if the key has been tampered with is $\leq 2^{-\Omega(d^2/N_Q)}$, exponentially decaying with the distance $d$ of the stabilizer code (\Cref{claim:third-auth-not-recovered}).

+Here, it is instructive to pause briefly and discuss why this or related constructions wouldn't be able to achieve tamper-detection if the adversaries were entangled.
+The first obstacle is that the classical non-malleable codes we used are, apriori, not robust to adversaries which can leverage quantum correlations.
+Nevertheless (modulo rate considerations), this obstacle is surmountable by leveraging recent constructions of quantum-secure non-malleable codes and extractors \cite{Boddu2022NonMalleableCI}, see recent work by \cite{Boddu2023SplitStateNC}.
+The truly fundamental issue is to quantify how far the adversaries pre-shared state is from the code-space of the stabilizer code.
+Indeed, if they could pre-prepare an arbitrary entangled state, they could replace the code-state themselves, ensuring that tamper-detection is impossible.